HealsCodes/XIPivot/XIPivot.Ashita_v4/resources/docs/pivot/README.md

 ## Setup

-- 1) Copy the `XIPivotPol.dll` and the `DATs` folder into Ashita's `polplugis/` directory (create it if it doesn't exist).
-- 2) Copy `XIPivot.ini` to Ashita's `config/` directory.
-- 3) Add 'XIPivotPol' to the list of plugins to load in your ashiti profiles `[ashita.polplugins]` list
+- 1) Add 'pivot' to the list of plugins to load in your ashita profile's `[ashita.polplugins]` section
+- 2) If this is your first time setting up pivot rename `pivot.sample.ini` in Ashita's `config/` directory to `pivot.ini`.
-- 4) Create a subdirectory inside the `DATs/` folder for each overlay you want to use
+- 3) Create a subdirectory inside the `polplugin\DATs\` folder for each overlay you want to use
-- 5) -- manual approach -- jump to 6 for in-game GUI version
+- 4) -- manual approach -- jump to 6 for in-game GUI version
-   - Edit `XIPivot.ini`:
+   - Edit `pivot.ini`:
-   - add the directory names from 4) for each overlay that should be enabled in the form "I=overlay_name".
+   - add the directory names from 3) for each overlay that should be enabled in the form "I=overlay_name".
      - _I_ in the above example is a positive number, starting at 0 that determines when to load this overlay
      - numbers mist be successive as loading will stop at the first number not listed
    - *order matters* - overlays will be used in order, with the first hit for a file being used.
-- 8) -- OPTIONAL --
+- 5) -- OPTIONAL --
-   - Instead of following 5) you can use the command `/pivot` in-game to open the configuration GUI
+   - Instead of following 4) you can use the command `/pivot` in-game to open the configuration GUI

 ### Example - XI-View, XI-Vision and Ammelila's HD-Remake: